rochoa85/PepFun/README.md

 `python pepfun.py -m sequence -s GYTRTEGSDF`

+**NOTE: Remember to activate first the conda virtual environment as explained previously.**

 The output is a file with the name `sequence_analysis_[sequence].txt`, where multiple properties for the required sequence are reported.
 An example of this is:

 ```